-After exploring a few, you will start to see the different capabilities of each and be able to determine which you feel work best for your needs.
+After exploring a few, you will see the different capabilities of each and be able to determine which you prefer to use.

 You can really make a checklist for almost anything, and it can be short and simple or robust and complex.
 Some are single-use, and some checklists may be used over and over on rotation.

 As such, a good checklist can be an excellent habit-building assistant.

 Here’s a small sampling of uses for checklists:

 - Personal Activity

 - Travel Agendas

 - Packing List

 - Bucket List

 - Wedding Planning